clojuredocs/guides/articles/tutorials/introduction.md

 Started](/articles/tutorials/getting_started.html) tutorial.
 Before
 continuing, make sure you've got Java and [Leiningen](http://leiningen.org) installed, and can create a new project and run a REPL in it.
+The author expects you'll want to have a REPL running while following this introduction so you can type expressions into it as you go.

+> **Note:** In the code samples below, unless we're specifically
+> discussing the REPL, to reduce clutter we've usually omitted showing
+> the REPL prompt (ex. "`user=>`" or "`my-proj.core=>`").
+>
+> Additionally: In Clojure, a semicolon begins a single-line comment,
+> and in this document we use "`;=>`" (for trailing comments) and
+> "`;;=>`" (for comments on their own line) to indicate what the
+> previous expression evaluates to.

 This introduction is a whirlwind tutorial of most of the basics of Clojure.
-Its goal is to rapidly get you acquainted with the core areas of the language without wasting your time and without getting too bogged down in details or advanced topics (the various topics will get more comprehensive coverage in the topic guides anyway).
+Its goal is to rapidly get you acquainted with the core areas of the language without wasting your time and also without getting too bogged down in details or advanced topics (the various topics will get more comprehensive coverage in the topic guides anyway).